 Our client works as a senior director for an international IT company and as a result of work-based travel frequently requires an international driver’s licence.

-Our client appealed based upon the severity of his sentence.
-Our solicitor attended Gosford District Court and made submissions in mitigation of the severity of the penalty, the court upheld the appeal and quashed his conviction.
+Our solicitor attended Gosford District Court and made submissions in mitigation of the severity of the penalty.
+Our client appealed based on the severity of his sentence.
+The court upheld the appeal and quashed his conviction.
 Our client’s sentence was varied, and he was sentenced to a Conditional Release Order without proceeding to conviction for a period of two years.

 Our client was thrilled at the return of his licence and the ability to continue utilizing his driving skills for work.